CFC-Servers/GLuaTest/README.md

 For example, if your addon had two entities you'd like to test, you could make `lua/tests/your_project/entity_1.lua` and `lua/tests/your_project/entity_2.lua`.
 We suggest you group your tests, but it'll work either way.

-The test file itself is quite simple.
-It needs to return a table of test cases.
+The test file itself is fairly simple.
+It has a few keys you can use, but the only requirement is the `cases` key; a table of Test Cases.

 For example: